siahsiahy/Mini_AI_Pipeline/README.md

   A pre-trained sentence embedding model (**all-MiniLM-L6-v2**) from Sentence-Transformers is used to convert each message into a fixed-length dense vector.
 A logistic regression classifier is trained on top of the frozen embeddings to perform binary spam classification.

 - **Pipeline stages:**
-  - **Preprocessing:** Lowercasing and removal of extra whitespace
+  - **Preprocessing:** Lowercasing, removal of extra whitespace
-  - **Embedding:** Each message is encoded into a semantic embedding using the pre-trained model
+  - **Embedding:** Each message is encoded into semantic embedding with a pre-trained model.
-  - **Classification:** Logistic regression is trained on the embeddings, with the regularization parameter selected using validation data
+  - **Classification:** Logical regression is trained on embedding and uses verification data to select regularization parameters.
-  - **Post-processing:** The final model outputs binary predictions and is evaluated using accuracy, precision, recall, and F1 score on the test set
+  - **Post-processing:** The final model outputs binary predictions and evaluates them using the accuracy, precision, recall and F1 score on the test set.

 - **Design choices and justification:**
-  Logistic regression is chosen as a lightweight and interpretable classifier that works well with fixed-size embeddings and small datasets.
-The embedding model is frozen, and only the downstream classifier is trained, which reduces computational cost and the risk of overfitting.
-Validation-based hyperparameter tuning ensures fair model selection without leaking test data.
+  We use logistic regression as a lightweight and interpretable classifier for fixed-size embeddings and small data.
+The embedding model is frozen and only the downstream classifier is trained for simplicity and not for overfitting.
+The hyperparameter tuning ensures fair model selection without leaking test data.

 ---